mavroudo/SequenceDetectionPreprocess/README.md

 ### [2.1.1] - 2023-07-29
 - Hotfix in indexing process for Cassandra and S3
 - Introduce partitions for LastChecked to handle incremental indexing
+- Simpler way to extract pairs and not n-tuples

 ### [2.1.0] - 2023-06-18
 - Added FastAPI to submit preprocessing jobs using api calls